 LifeLabs Class Action

-Sotos LLP is working in collaboration with Hunter Litigation Chambers, Waddell Phillips PC and Klein & Schonblum Associates to launch a proposed class action in British Columbia against LifeLabs and associated defendants.
+Sotos Class Actions is working in collaboration with Hunter Litigation Chambers, Waddell Phillips PC and Klein & Schonblum Associates to launch a proposed class action in British Columbia against LifeLabs and associated defendants.
 The class action seeks to represent all persons resident in Manitoba, Saskatchewan, Alberta, British Columbia, Yukon and the Northwest Territories whose personal information was involved in the breach announced by the defendants on December 17, 2019.

 The case seeks compensation for millions of Canadians whose sensitive personal health information was accessed by cyber-criminals in a hack in 2019.
 The information in involved in the breach includes, name, email, logins, passwords, date of birth, health card numbers, gender, phone numbers, password security questions and lab test results.